jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/out-of-the-scope .md

 ---
-id: azure-credentials
+id: out-of-the-scope
-title: Azure Credentials
+title: Out of the scope
-sidebar_label: Azure Credentials
+sidebar_label: Out of the scope
-slug: /machine/web/azure-credentials
+slug: /machine/web/out-of-the-scope
 ---

 This section refers to repositories